Voyz/ibind/docs/websocket/core-concepts/threading-model.md

 5. Reconciles subscription bindings.
 6. Runs health checks, and resets the WebSocket connection if they fail.

 By default, the runtime thread emits each event to an internal `AsyncSink` queue and returns immediately.
 The actual delivery to user-configured sinks happens on the AsyncSink thread (see below).
 This functionality can be disabled by setting `synchronous_output_events=True` on the client constructor, which will cause the runtime thread to emit events directly to user sinks.
+See [Sinks](./sinks.md) for more on sink implementations.

 The runtime thread sleeps between cycles for a configurable interval (`cycle_interval`).
 When the transport thread receives a new message, it wakes the runtime thread immediately to minimise latency.